tdkehoe/firebase-emulator-tutorial/README.md

 ## Connect your functions to Firebase

 Find your credentials in the Firebase console.
+Put these in `functions/index.js`.

 ```
 const firebaseConfig = {